fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 #### The Second to Sixth Sky

 Then the Prophet ﷺ   continued to ascend the layers of sky with Jibril (as).
-Again, permission was sought to enter, and the angelic guards were delighted and welcomed the Messenger of Allah (saw).
+Again, permission was sought to enter, and the angelic guards were delighted and welcomed the Messenger of Allah ﷺ  .

 At the second sky, he met the maternal cousins, the Prophets Isa (as) and Yahya (as).

-At the third sky, the Prophet (saw) met the Prophet Yusuf (as) whom he described as having ‘been given half of (world) beauty’ [Muslim].
-The Messenger of Allah (saw) had himself been blessed with all beauty, ma sha’ Allah!
+At the third sky, the Prophet ﷺ   met the Prophet Yusuf (as) whom he described as having ‘been given half of (world) beauty’ [Muslim].
+The Messenger of Allah ﷺ   had himself been blessed with all beauty, ma sha’ Allah!

-At the fourth sky, the Prophet (saw) met the Prophet Idris (as) whose soul was taken there, and he is praised in the Qur’an: ‘We raised him to a lofty position’.
+At the fourth sky, the Prophet ﷺ   met the Prophet Idris (as) whose soul was taken there, and he is praised in the Qur’an: ‘We raised him to a lofty position’.
 [The Noble Qur’an, 19:57]

 At the fifth sky, he met the Prophet Harun (as); and in the sixth sky, he met Prophet Harun’s younger brother, the Prophet Musa (as).